 The Salvation Army serves a free, nutritious meal Monday - Friday for whomever chooses to join us.
 Lunch is served weekdays from noon - 1 p.m.

 The Salvation Army East Chicago Food Pantry is open Monday - Thursday, 9 - 11 a.m.
 Food boxes may include shelf-stable pantry items, breads, cereals, meat and other household necessities.

 Homelessness Prevention & Emergency Assistance Programs

 The Salvation Army provides emergency assistance to help with mortgage/rent, utility bills, clothing, medication bills, and other needs in order to keep families in their homes.
-For more information or support: contact our Corps Community Center at 219.398.2939 or learn more online.
+For more information or support: contact our Corps Community Center at 219-398-2939, find a location near you, or learn more online.